vinayreddy2006/E-Commerce_Website/README.md

 - HTML5
 - CSS3 (Flexbox, Transitions, Responsive Design)
-- Vanilla JavaScript (DOM Manipulation, Event Handling)
+- JavaScript (DOM Manipulation, Event Handling)

 ## 📌 Notes

 - No backend or database is included.
 Cart is maintained in browser memory (lost on refresh).
 - Prices and product names are hardcoded.
 - External links used in blogs open in a new tab.

-## 📷 Screenshots

-> You can add screenshots here for better presentation on GitHub or portfolio.

 ## 🙌 Acknowledgments